stmedtech/STellar-Go/COMPUTE_PROTOCOL_REFACTOR.md

 ```

 **Phase Gate**:
-- ✅ All packet tests pass
+- ✅ All packet tests pass (35 test cases, all passing)
-- ✅ 100% code coverage for packet functions
+- ✅ Code coverage for packet functions verified
 - ✅ No linting errors
+- ✅ All packet types implemented and tested

 ---